 Use the accordions to learn about frequently asked questions about PULSE.
 These questions cover a wide range of topics.
 If your question can not be answer please contact our team with the button below.

 PULSE is activated during declared disasters.
 THSA works with state partners, administrators, and end users to activate and deactivate the PULSE system.

 For what types of disasters can PULSE be used?

 By receiving information into the PULSE Interface, then transitioning the data to the PULSE Gateway.
 Through the PULSE Gateway, verified users can query for a patient, query for patient documents, and retrieve documents from organizations participating in the national health information exchange networks (national health networks).

 How does PULSE connect to the national health networks?

 The eHealth Exchange is the primary data source for PULSE.
 The eHealth Exchange is the largest query-based, health information in the country.
 It is the principal network that connects federal agencies and non-federal organizations, allowing them to work together to improve patient care and public health.

 How does the PULSE platform handle data privacy and security?

-PULSE will be connected to the eHealth Exchange and Audacious Inquiry (Ai) is a signatory of the Data Use and Reciprocal Support Agreement (DURSA).
-The DURSA is a comprehensive, multi-party trust agreement that is signed by all eHealth Exchange participants and reflects consensus among all state, federal, and private entities involved in the development of the DURSA:
+PULSE is connected to the eHealth Exchange, and requires signing the Data Use and Reciprocal Support Agreement (DURSA).
+The DURSA is a comprehensive, multi-party trust agreement that is signed by all eHealth Exchange participants and reflects consensus among all state, federal, and private entities involved in the development of the DURSA.